 The Bondi to Coogee walk is a 6 km walking track that runs along some of the most popular beaches in Sydney, Australia.

 The walk makes a start at the famous Bondi Beach and you can either choose to follow the track to Bronte Beach or if you are keen, we suggest you follow the trail all the way to Coogee Beach (or alternatively walk the opposite way from Coogee to Bondi!)

 The Bondi to Coogee beach coastal walk track (or vice versa from Coogee to Bondi) is a 6 km walk.

-The Bondi to Coogee walk time is around 3 hours if you walk at a leisurely pace (one way); however we recommend you turn this walk into a day activity so that you can enjoy some of the beaches and cafes along the way!
+The Bondi to Coogee walk time is around 3 hours if you walk at a leisurely pace (one way); however, we recommend you turn this walk into a full day activity so that you can enjoy some of the beaches and cafes along the way!

 - Bondi to Bronte Walk Distance: 2.5km (One Way), allow approx 1-2 hours for this section; depending on how often you stop to take photos!